-In the midst of the Atlantic Ocean, at 31 ° 05 ‘W and 39 ° 40’ N, with a total area of 17.2 km², 6.5 km long and 4 km wide, it is the smallest of the Azores archipelago.
-Form together with Flores Island, the Western Group.
+The Corvo island, with 6.5 km long and 4 km wide, it is the smallest of the Azores archipelago.
+Form together with Flores island, the Western Group.

 It had its origin in an old volcano, whose imposing and ample crater, lodges the Lagoon of the Cauldron.
 The coast of the island is high and steep, except for the southern part, where in a lava fajã was established the unique village of the island, the Village of Corvo.